-In legacy mode, which is deprecated, filtering can be done based only on event account or status.
+In legacy mode, which is deprecated as of MySQL 8.0.34, filtering can be done based only on event account or status.
 For details, see Section 6.5.10, "Legacy Mode Audit Log Filtering".

-• It is theoretically possible for a user with sufficient permissions to mistakenly create an "abort" item in the audit log filter that prevents themselves and other administrators from accessing the system.
-The

-AUDIT_ABORT_EXEMPT privilege is available to permit a user account's queries to always be executed even if an "abort" item would block them.
+It is theoretically possible for a user with sufficient permissions to mistakenly create an "abort" item in the audit log filter that prevents themselves and other administrators from accessing the system.
+From MySQL 8.0.28, the AUDIT_ABORT_EXEMPT privilege is available to permit a user account's queries to always be executed even if an "abort" item would block them.
 Accounts with this privilege can therefore be used to regain access to a system following an audit misconfiguration.
 The query is still logged in the audit log, but instead of being rejected, it is permitted due to the privilege.

-Accounts created with the SYSTEM_USER privilege have the AUDIT_ABORT_EXEMPT privilege assigned automatically when they are created.
-The AUDIT_ABORT_EXEMPT privilege is also assigned to existing accounts with the SYSTEM_USER privilege when you carry out an upgrade procedure, if no existing accounts have that privilege assigned.
+Accounts created in MySQL 8.0.28 or later with the SYSTEM_USER privilege have the AUDIT_ABORT_EXEMPT privilege assigned automatically when they are created.
+The AUDIT_ABORT_EXEMPT privilege is also assigned to existing accounts with the SYSTEM_USER privilege when you carry out an upgrade procedure with MySQL 8.0.28 or later, if no existing accounts have that privilege assigned.